 Initially known as the Dublin Light Rail System, the Luas is a tram that connects passengers in the city center to the suburbs.

-It consists of two lines, the Red Line and the Green Line.
+It consists of two lines, the Red Line (goes to destinations west of the city) and the Green Line (serves South Dublin).

 You can purchase tickets at street-side vending machines or purchase them on the Luas app for Apple and Android phones.
 You can also use your Visitor Leap Card on the Luas.